 Our Board relies on the Committee to address significant risk exposures facing the Company with respect to compensation, with appropriate reporting of these risks to be made to the full Board.
 The Committee, with the assistance of management and independent compensation consultants, periodically evaluates our compensation policies and practices to assess whether the risks arising from these policies and practices are likely to have a material adverse effect on our Company and to assess the effect on these risks of any changes to our enterprise risk profile.
-The Committee did not recommend or implement any material changes in 2020 as a result of its most recent assessment, but has identified or implemented the following measures, among others, that it believes serve to mitigate any risks arising from our compensation policies and practices:
+The Committee did not recommend or implement any material changes in 2021 as a result of its most recent assessment, but has identified or implemented the following measures, among others, that it believes serve to mitigate any risks arising from our compensation policies and practices:

-- In fiscal 2020, we used earnings per share, revenue for our Power Transmission Solutions and Climate Solutions operating segments and free cash flow as the total Company performance measures under our annual cash incentive plans for all of our NEOs, and adjusted operating profit, revenue and/or working capital as a percentage of sales as additional segment-level performance measures under our annual cash incentive plans for our NEOs who are presidents of our operating segments, in part because these metrics tie rewards for participants to the operational performance and efficiency of our business as it is actually realized.
+• In fiscal 2021, we used earnings per share, free cash flow and a weighted average of the policy deployment metrics for our four operating segments as the total Company performance measures under our annual cash incentive plans for all of our NEOs, and adjusted operating profit, working capital as a percentage of sales, and segment-specific policy deployment metrics that were tailored to capture each segment's key strategic priorities as additional segment-level performance measures under our annual cash incentive plans for our NEOs who are presidents of our operating segments, in part because these metrics tie rewards for participants to the operational performance and efficiency of our business as it is actually realized.
 We believe that, because these metrics tied directly to the financial performance of our business, they also tie ultimately to the creation of long-term shareholder value.
-By focusing on our operational performance and efficiency, our annual cash incentive plans have created incentives for prudent investments in assets that are capable of providing strong long-term returns. - We have capped payouts under our ICP cash incentive plan for our executive officers at 200%.
-We believe that capping the maximum annual cash incentive serves to limit participants' incentives to take short-term or inappropriately risky measures to increase payouts in any given year. - Our SAR, RSU and PSU awards under our long-term incentive compensation arrangements are subject to threeyear vesting or performance periods, which we believe fosters employee retention and further helps to mitigate incentives to take short-term risks, while encouraging our employees to focus on our sustained growth over the long term.
+By focusing on our operational performance and efficiency, our annual cash incentive plans have created incentives for prudent investments in assets that are capable of providing strong long-term returns.

+- We have capped payouts under our ICP cash incentive plan for our executive officers at 200%.
+We believe that capping the maximum annual cash incentive serves to limit participants' incentives to take short-term or inappropriately risky measures to increase payouts in any given year. - Our SAR, RSU and PSU awards under our long-term incentive compensation arrangements are subject to three-year vesting or performance periods, which we believe fosters employee retention and further helps to mitigate incentives to take short-term risks, while encouraging our employees to focus on our sustained growth over the long term.
 In addition, we have capped the payouts under the PSU awards at 200% of the target amount to limit participants' incentives to take short-term or inappropriately risky measures to increase payouts in any given year. - We have implemented stock ownership guidelines for certain executives, including our NEOs, which we believe help to focus our executives on long-term stock price appreciation and sustainability. - We have adopted a clawback policy requiring us to recoup incentive compensation paid to our executive officers on the basis of financial results that are subsequently subject to a material restatement. - We have adopted a policy prohibiting our employees, including our NEOs, from trading in puts, calls and other derivative securities relating to our common stock.
 The prohibition includes the purchase of any financial instruments designed to hedge or offset any decease in the market value of our common stock.
 We also prohibit our employees, including our NEOs, from pledging common stock that they own as collateral to secure personal loans or other obligations.